nameer-rizvi/spa_boilerplate/README.md

 `npm run demo`

 Start express server using node and serve static assets in /dist via index.html.
+NOTE: NODE_ENV must be set to production before running script to view app.

 _Recommended for viewing prod-version of app prior to deployment._